Stanislav-Romaniuk/node-bcrypt-auth/README.md

+# Support the Author

+If you want to support the development of this project, you can make a donation.

+## 🇺🇦 Ukraine (UAH)
+4441 1111 0773 8019

+---

 # 🔐 Node Password Checker (bcrypt)

 A simple CLI tool written in **Node.js** that securely stores and verifies a password using **bcrypt hashing**.